waisalizai/uni_final_project/README.md

-# Project Overview
+<h1> Project Overview </h1>

-This repository contains my Major Practical Project, a data-driven journalism feature titled “Journalist deaths hit record levels amid surge in global conflicts.”
+<p> This repository contains my Major Practical Project, a data-driven journalism feature titled “Journalist deaths hit record levels amid surge in global conflicts.” </p>

-The project investigates and visualises the killing of journalists worldwide between 1992 and 2024, with a particular focus on conflict and war zones.
-Using verified datasets and interactive visualisation, the feature explores long-term trends, geographic distribution, and the increasing risks faced by journalists reporting from areas affected by war.
+<p> The project investigates and visualises the killing of journalists worldwide between 1992 and 2024, with a particular focus on conflict and war zones.
+Using verified datasets and interactive visualisation, the feature explores long-term trends, geographic distribution, and the increasing risks faced by journalists reporting from areas affected by war. </p>

 ## Data and Methodology